cesar-douady/open-lmake/doc/benchmark.md

 `bazel` can understand loops in its config file.
 Although this could have been done here, it would not be representative of a real situation where dependencies, names etc. are all different for each target, defeating any loop based approach.
 As a consequence, all config files have a line for each target, except open-lmake where this information is stored in its dynamic state.
+Also we use built-in rules that may not execute exactly the same compilation command.

 The running host has 8 cpu's (including hyper-threading) and the number of parallel jobs is 16, which seems best for all build systems.